pgRouting/pgrouting/src/dijkstra/doc/dijkstra-family.rst

 Dijkstra - Family of functions
 ===============================================================================

+.. index from here

-  - :ref:`pgr_dijkstra` - Dijkstra's algorithm for the shortest paths.
+* :ref:`pgr_dijkstra` - Dijkstra's algorithm for the shortest paths.

-The following algorithms are based on pgr_dijkstra

-  - :ref:`pgr_dijkstraCost` - Get the aggregate cost of the shortest paths.
+* :ref:`pgr_dijkstraCost` - Get the aggregate cost of the shortest paths.
+* :ref:`pgr_dijkstraCostMatrix` - Use pgr_dijkstra to create a costs matrix.
-  - :ref:`pgr_drivingDistance` - Get catchament information.
+* :ref:`pgr_drivingDistance` - Use pgr_dijkstra to calculate catchament information.
-  - :ref:`pgr_ksp` - Get the aggregate cost of the shortest paths.
+* :ref:`pgr_ksp` - Use Yen algorithm with pgr_dijkstra to get the K shortest paths.

+.. index to here

 .. toctree::
     :hidden:

-    ./pgr_dijkstra
-    ./pgr_dijkstraCost
+    pgr_dijkstra
+    pgr_dijkstraCost
+    pgr_dijkstraCostMatrix
+    pgr_drivingDistance
+    pgr_ksp

 The problem definition (Advanced documentation)